canonical/docker-registry-charm/README.md

 Per https://github.com/docker/distribution/issues/2292, upload an empty file called "files" at the root of the container to workaround the issue.

+For more details on the swift driver configuration see [here for more details.](https://github.com/docker/docker.github.io/blob/master/registry/storage-drivers/swift.md)

 ## Contact